 How to Write a Podcast Description

 - Let listeners know what it’s all about.
 Don’t leave your potential audience hanging.
-Let them know exactly what your podcast will cover and why they should listen.
+Be clear about your podcast topic, what youll cover, and why they should listen.
 Tell them what they will get out of listening to your podcast: Are they going to learn from you?
 Will your podcast make them laugh?
 Will you share fascinating stories from history or new discoveries in science?
 Tell them exactly what you will talk about on your show.

 - Appeal to your audience.
 Just like your cover art, your description should match the audience you want to attract.
 What should your description include that would make them want to hit the listen button?